RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 ## Tor Hidden Service for SSH

-We will do this via a Tor hidden service.
-This is beneficial mostly because it provides a stable end-point for us to connect to.
+We will add a Tor hidden service.
+This is beneficial mostly because it provides a stable end-point for us to connect to no matter what IP address our ISP gives us.
+It is slow, but perfectly usable for simple administration.

 A good HOWTO is here: